 If the fence(s) you require are dividing fences between yourselves and other private residences, it would also be reasonable to assume the council would not have any issues if both the neighbours whose properties the fence(s) divides, are in agreement.

 As a general rule, most councils do not require approval for dividing fences under 1.8m, (6 feet) in height, or front fences under 1 metre.

-TAGS: All Day Fencing, View your local council fence and barrier laws, dividing fences act, swimming pool fence laws, neighbour dispute services, tree dispute help and much more, fence, fences, fencing, laws, council, legislation, boundary fence, laws, perth, regulations, dividing fences, WA, neighbour, fence, dispute, Adelaide, brisbane, qld, sydney, nsw, canberra, melbourne, vic
+TAGS: All Day Fencing, View your council fence and barrier laws, fences act, swimming pool fence laws, neighbour dispute services, tree dispute help and much more, council fence laws, council laws for fences, laws, fence, fences, fencing, laws, council, legislation, boundary fence, pool laws, perth, WA, neighbour, fence, dispute, Adelaide, brisbane, qld, sydney, nsw, canberra, melbourne, vic